cobsea/fcgi-redir/README.md

 ```

 If a database on the host contains a given username and the URL paired with this username is correct, it redirects to this URL.
 Otherwise it redirects to a fallback URL which is `pageURL` parameter in CGI query.
 The `ran` parameter is nedded to avoid browser caching.
 All the redirections are cached to Memcached with a configurable timeout.

+To shut down the application use `kill` program.
+After killing, FastCGI Redirector serves another one query and then shuts down.